 - Control and update user access to the above services

 DashR is an improved and streamlined replacement of the RDMP tool.
 All approved projects, user rights and associated information from the old RDMP tool have been migrated to DashR.
 Project registration associated with grant funding, contracts and ethics applications is still managed through IRMA.

-For any questions or help in using DashR, please contact your Digital Research Support Officers.
+For any questions or help in using DashR, please contact your Research Data Consultants.